pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/required-macos-settings/index.md

 Karabiner-Elements uses the system extension to provide a virtual keyboard and mouse.
 You have to approve system extension before using it.

-You can confirm whether the system extension already allowed in [EventViewer](/docs/manual/operation/eventviewer/).
+You can confirm whether the system extension already allowed in System Extensions.

-If `org.pqrs.Karabiner-DriverKit-VirtualHIDDevice` appears in the System Extensions of the EventViewer and the status is `[activated enabled]`, the system extension is already allowed.
+If `org.pqrs.Karabiner-DriverKit-VirtualHIDDevice` exists and the status is `[activated enabled]`, the system extension is already allowed.
+Otherwise, you have to approve the system extension in macOS System Settings.

 {{< local-image src="images/system-extensions@2x.png" >}}

-Otherwise, you have to approve the system extension in macOS System Settings.

 {{% /alert %}}